Bilderberg Meeting

-The Bilderberg Meeting (also known as the "Bilderberg Group", "Bilderberg Conference" or "Bilderberg Club") is an annual off-the-record forum established in 1954 to foster dialogue between Europe and North America.
+The Bilderberg Meeting (also known as the Bilderberg Group, Bilderberg Conference or Bilderberg Club) is an annual off-the-record forum established in 1954 to foster dialogue between Europe and North America.
 The group's agenda, originally to prevent another world war, is now defined as bolstering a consensus around free market Western capitalism and its interests around the globe.
-Participants include political leaders, experts, captains of industry, finance, academia, numbering between 120 and 150.
+Participants include political leaders, experts, captains of industry, finance, and academia, numbering between 120 and 150.

 Attendees are entitled to use information gained at meetings, but not attribute it to a named speaker—an arrangement, called the Chatham House Rule, that the club says is meant to encourage candid debate while maintaining privacy.
 Critics from a wide range of viewpoints have called it into question, and it has drawn conspiracy theories from both the left and right.

 Meetings were chaired by Prince Bernhard of the Netherlands until 1975.
 The current Chairman is French businessman Henri de Castries.
 Since 1954, the meeting has taken place every year except in 1976, when it was cancelled due to the Lockheed bribery scandals involving Prince Bernhard, and in 2020 and 2021 due to the COVID-19 pandemic.
 The 71st Bilderberg Meeting took place from June 12 to 15, 2025 in Stockholm, Sweden.